DenniSpacito/datamanager/README.md

 # commands:

-guess() Takes no arguments, instead inputted by the user.
+graph() Takes no arguments, instead inputted by the user.
 You will be prompted to enter labels, x, and y values.

 summarize() Takes no arguments, instead inputted by the user.
 You will be prompted to enter data values, and you will recieve the mean, median, and mode of the dataset.